dappre/qiy-node/qs-user-node.md

 }
 ```

-### 8.1.9 D8 Qiy App of Data Provider Generates Operation Specification
+### 8.1.7 D6 Qiy App of Data Provider Generates Reference

-The Qiy App of the Data Provider generates an [Operation Specification](#operation-specification).
+1. The Qiy App of the Data Provider generates an [Operation Specification](#operation-specification).

-### 8.1.10 D9 Qiy App of Data Provider Registers Operation Specification

-The Qiy App of the Data Provider registers the [Operation Specification](#operation-specification) using an [Operation Register Request](#operation-register-request), see also [7.1 Send Message](#71-send-message).
+1. The Qiy App of the Data Provider registers the [Operation Specification](#operation-specification) using an [Operation Register Request](#operation-register-request).

-### 8.1.11 D10 Qiy App of Data Provider Receives Data Reference

-The Qiy App of the Data Provider receives the Data Reference in the response of the [Operation Register Request](#operation-register-request).
+1. The Qiy App of the Data Provider receives the Data Reference in the response of the [Operation Register Request](#operation-register-request).

-### 8.1.12 D11 Qiy App of Data Provider Sends Data Reference

-The Qiy App of the Data Provider sends the Data Reference in an [Operation Reference Message](#operation-reference-message) to the Qiy Node of the Individual, see [7.1 Send Message](#71-send-message).
+1. The Qiy App of the Data Provider sends the Data Reference in an [Operation Reference Message](#operation-reference-message) to the Qiy Node of the Individual, see [7.1 Send Message](#71-send-message).

 Example message as received by the Qiy Node of the Individual: